No other college that I researched offered me a program that allowed me to earn my bachelor's degree as quickly as Bellevue.

 Management Degree - Bachelor of Science

-This accelerated degree program in Management is designed to provide a foundation of professional skills needed to become a successful global business manager.
-This program emphasizes analytical skills, communication skills, and academic knowledge to interpret and convey financial information, make business decisions based on time value of money, investment and capitalization options.
-Additional emphasis is placed on making marketing decisions geared towards meeting customer needs; formulating strategy, plans, and policies to meet organizational goals and objectives; and developing and locating the resources necessary to ensure organizational effectiveness.
+This cohort degree program in Management is designed to provide a foundation of professional skills needed to become a successful global business manager.
+This program emphasizes analytical skills, communication skills, and academic knowledge to interpret and convey financial information, make business decisions geared towards meeting customer needs; formulating strategy, plans, and policies to meet organizational goals and objectives; and developing and locating the resources necessary to ensure organizational effectiveness.

 (Click a course name below to view course details)